Emergency Plans & Procedures

 TrimEVAC evacuation diagrams meet the requirements of all the Australian and New Zealand Work Health and Safety Legislations, Regulations, relevant Codes of Practice and Standards.

-- The physical features, systems and organisational management structures are reviewed to establish site-specific emergency management requirements.
+- The facility’s physical features, systems and occupant organisational structures are reviewed to establish site-specific emergency management requirements.
 Responsibilities and procedures are developed in response to the site profile and range of potential emergency situations.

 Emergency Planning Structures

 - Emergency response structures are developed that reflect operational capabilities and resources.
-Specific emergency management roles and responsibilities are established and appropriately linked with escalation policies, Business Continuity Plans and Disaster Recovery Plans and the buildings fire engineered solutions.
+Specific emergency management roles and responsibilities are established and appropriately linked with escalation policies, Business Continuity Plans, Disaster Recovery Plans and the buildings fire engineered solutions.

-- A variety of practical and user-friendly documentation can be developed detailing how emergency response is handled at each site.
+- A variety of practical and user-friendly documentation can be developed detailing how emergency responses are handled at each site.
 Individual emergency management responsibilities are outlined with clear, practical and succinct guidelines for the Warden team including Emergency Procedure diagrams and signs.